Štefan Vojčák: UAE Warriors

 His next fight would come three months later under the promotion UAE Warriors.
 He would face France's Sofiane Boukichou, whom he would beat via Unanimous Decision.

 Konfrontacja Sztuk Walki

 He would return five months later, when he faced his toughest challenge yet in Darko Stošić.
 Vojčák would lose the fight via a third-round knockout, thus suffering his first career defeat.

 He would return four months later in a bout against Kamil Gawryjołek.
 Vojčák would win via a first-round TKO.

 After a half-year hiatus, Vojčák would return in a bout against Brazil's Ricardo Prasel.
 Vojčák would win via a second-round KO.

 Five months later, he would return in a bout against Czech Republic's Michal Martínek.
 Vojčák would win via a second-round TKO.

+Following a year-long hiatus, Vojčák faced Phil De Fries on October 18, 2025 for Phil's KSW Heavyweight Championship.
+Vojčák lost the fight via a third-round TKO.

+His next fight came on June 23, 2026, against Arkadiusz Wrzosek.
+Vojčák won the fight via a second-round submission.